 Kurukshetra is the second word in the most popular of Indian scriptures – Bhagwad Gita.
 It is a place that we associate with the Mahabharat war between Kauravas and Pandavas.
 Anyone who grew up in India or even knows India a bit – has heard of it.
 Apart from the war, it is also the place where Bhagwad Gita was first spoken making it a Dharmakshetra – the land of Dharma.
 Dharmakshetra is indeed the first word of the Bhagwad Gita.

 I visited the place as a kid.
 I visited it again recently and this post is primarily based on that visit.

 What is Kurukshetra

 Kurukshetra literally means the region of Kuru.
 Kuru was a king of the Bharat dynasty, whose descendants were Kauravas and Pandavas.
 Kshetra means region and not a city or town.
 The town that we know today is a post-1947 creation.
-It was a refugee camp that was named Kurukshetra and the camp became a city.
+It was a refugee camp that was named so and the camp became a city.

-The old town that is identified with the Mahabharat war is Thanesar – from Sthaneshwar, based on the ancient Shiva temple by the same name.
+The old town that is identified with the Mahabharat war is Thanesar – from Sthaneshwar, based on the ancient Shiva temple of the same name.

 As per the scriptures, this holy place is the area bounded by the following:

 South of Turghana (was it named after Shatrughana?) or modern-day Sirhind in Punjab